dotnet/docs-aspire/docs/app-host/eventing.md

 :::code language="Plaintext" source="snippets/AspireApp/AspireApp.ResourceAppHost/Console.txt" highlight="8,10,12":::

+> NOTE: Some events are blocking.
+For example when the `BeforeResourceStartEvent` is published, the startup of the resource will be blocked until all subscriptions for that event on a given resource have completed executing.
+Whether an event is blocking or not depends on how it is published (see following section).

 ## Publish events

 When subscribing to any of the built-in events, you don't need to publish the event yourself as the app host orchestrator manages to publish built-in events on your behalf.
 However, you can publish custom events with the eventing API.
 To publish an event, you have to first define an event as an implementation of either the <xref:Aspire.Hosting.Eventing.IDistributedApplicationEvent> or <xref:Aspire.Hosting.Eventing.IDistributedApplicationResourceEvent> interface.
 You need to determine which interface to implement based on whether the event is a global app host event or a resource-specific event.